Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries growing new plants!

 Chose CFL bulbs for a cheap way to grow leafy vegetables or herbs.
 They can also work really well for starting seeds.
 CFLs are best when you don't have a lot of money to spend or you want a system you can gradually build.
 And leafy vegetables like spinach or lettuce don't need the high output that LEDs produce.

-When LED is Better than CFL
+When LED Is Better Than CFL

 Many growers will tell you that LEDs are always better than fluorescents if you can afford them.

 That's true as far as pure efficiency is concerned.
 But please be aware that not all LED grow lights are good enough quality to justify the higher price.
+Check the efficiency and the reviews before investing money.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.